mhdf/micasense_rededge_p_simplified_processing/README.md

                plugin=plugin ) # maintain resolution
 ```

-So, in summary, with the function ```rct.Image(image, metadata)``` an object with the image and its associated information is created, while the function ```self.detect_reference_panel(reflectance_level_reference_panel, percent_inner_area, sat_threshold)``` detects the reference panel automatically on undistorted radiance images and calculate the conversion factor necessay to transform radiance to reflectance.
+In summary, with the function ```rct.Image(image, metadata)``` an object with the image and associated information is created, while the function ```self.detect_reference_panel(reflectance_level_reference_panel, percent_inner_area, sat_threshold)``` detects the reference panel automatically on undistorted radiance images and calculate the conversion factor necessay to transform radiance to reflectance.
 The final step includes transforming the target image to radiance using the function ```self.digital_numbers_to_radiance()``` and dividing the output by the conversion factor calculated using the reference panel.

-For more details about the steps required for pre-processing Micasense multispectral images see the Tutorials provided by Micasense in their repository.
+For more details about the steps required for pre-processing Micasense multispectral images see the tutorials (e.g. ['Tutorial 1'](https://github.com/micasense/imageprocessing/blob/master/MicaSense%20Image%20Processing%20Tutorial%201.ipynb)) provided by Micasense in their repository.